johnpi/jquery.avgrund.js/README.md

 If you decided to show close button then you probably want to add close text to it.

+##### container - jQuery object, default: $('#container')
+Set the container that gets scaled when the modal is in view.
+NOTE: This is a new option and breaks compatibility with previous versions of the plugin that were using the body element as the container that gets scaled.

 ##### closeByEscape - boolean, default: true

 Allow users to close popup by clicking ``Esc`` button.